diogoff/plasma-tomography/README.md

 ### Instructions

-- Run `train_data.py` to get all the available tomographic reconstructions from bolometer data.
+- Run `train_data.py` to get the all the available tomographic reconstructions for training.

     - This script will only run on a JET computing cluster (e.g. Freia).

+    - `reliable_only` specifies whether the training set should include reliable reconstructions only.

     - An output file `train_data.hdf` will be created.